This page contains information on:

 How to apply

 Applicants should complete the MLTC Challenge Fund application form and provide short (two page) CVs for the PI and co-applicants.
-This should be submitted as a single PDF file to firstname.lastname@example.org .
+This should be submitted as a single PDF file to khpresearchoffice AT kcl.ac.uk .
 Read our applicant guidance document.
-Applicants should also read the additional document on key changes and learning points from round 1.
+Applicants should also read the additional document on key changes and learning points from round 1 & 2.

-The composition of the MLTC Challenge Fund Assessment Panel can be found here and costings should be calculated according to the project staffing template.
+The composition of the MLTC Challenge Fund Assessment Panel will be made available before the deadline.
+Template staff costs are provided here to give an indication, however, see call guidance about using worktribe to develop a more accurate budge for the application.
 Please use the MLTC Report Form to complete the Final Project Report.

 Approval from Head of School or Department (King's College London-led applications) or NHS Divisional Director (for trust-led applications) is required.